medwatt/gmid/README.md

     # lib_mappings=[("/path/to/models.lib", "tt_pre")],

     # Parameters to extract.
 Defaults to all available if omitted.
+    # Only the parameters listed here appear in the generated netlists, so
+    # omit anything your PDK's models don't expose (see note below).
     parameters_to_save=["id", "vth", "vdsat", "gm"],

     # Transistor instance name used in the netlist.